Swedish fashion: Brands and designers

 Acne Studios is centered in Stockholm, Sweden and was created in 1996.
 It is the most recognized and universal brand from Scandinavia and an indulgent clothing line with styles for both men and women.
 They sell shoes, accessories, and clothing, with their denim being the item that got the business booming.
 Acne stores have expanded worldwide in a variety of countries, and they showcase their collections, as well as other art and design culture in the Acne Paper magazine that is published twice yearly.
 This high fashion label sells some of the bolder, more fashion-forward pieces in the Swedish fashion design world, though it still emphasizes simplicity.

 Rodebjer is a line designed by the Swedish person Carin Rodebjer that started in New York while she attended the Fashion Institute of Technology, though the original pieces were also sold to stores in Sweden.
-Rodebjer's clothes are now sold in twenty different countries.
+Rodebjer's clothes are now sold in twenty countries.
 This brand sells adaptable clothing.

 J. Lindeberg is a collection that began in 1996 in Stockholm and New York.
 Created by Johan Lindeberg, this brand produces high fashion activewear with a prominence in golfing and skiing attire.
 Only the men's line sells non-sporty clothing, such as denim, knitwear, and suits.
 Both the menswear and womenswear collections have golfing and skiing specific items.

 H&M (Hennes & Mauritz), possibly the most well-known Scandinavian fashion brand, is a Swedish based clothing line which began in 1947 in Västerås, Sweden, that has expanded worldwide.
 Starting out with only women's clothing, the company now sells men's, women's, and children's apparel, as well as home design products.

 Gudrun Sjödén is a Swedish fashion designer known for a colorful line of clothes.

 Whyred was created by Roland Hjort, Lena Patriksson and Jonas Clason in 1999.
 The brand is known for its signature parka, a useful piece for the harsh winters of the Scandinavian region.
 The brand features purposeful items with added unexpected twists, to keep their designs moving forward.
 Elegance and modernism are the guiding forces behind this brand.
 Men's and women's everyday wear, outerwear, and more formal pieces are all part of the Whyred collection.